 Softgel vitamins do not have to be placed in a single quart-sized bag.

-How to Pack Vitamins for Air Travel
+How to Pack Vitamins for a Flight

 As you now know, there are very few restrictions if you want to bring vitamins on a plane.